haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 And longer term, we hope the "tug of war" of between GHC and these projects as consumers of those libraries, versus just the others having to deal with whatever GHC does with just itself in mind, will result in a higher-quality, more flexible, and overall friendlier library.

 In `this comment <https://gitlab.haskell.org/ghc/ghc/-/issues/14409#note_506489>`_, it is suggested that factoring out the AST and parser can be a good first step making a more modular in GHC in general.
-This proposal wish to *stay neutral* on the merits of such a future direction, but it would be remiss not to at least highlight it as one possible outcome.
+This proposal wishes to *stay neutral* on the merits of such a future direction, but it would be remiss not to at least highlight it as one possible outcome.

 Roadmap
 =======